giggiox/luigicennini.it/content/en/projects/cuda-kmeans.md

 All in all, I truly enjoyed diving into CUDA programming.
-Although the indexing was initially challenging, witnessing the dramatic speedup made the effort incredibly rewarding 🚀.
-I look forward to working more with CUDA in the future!
+Although the indexing was initially challenging, witnessing the dramatic speedup made the effort incredibly rewarding.

 {{< rawhtml >}}